ErpNetDocs/tech/modules/crm/clientcenter/how-to/apply-platform-settings.md

 You need to erase all inputted values, save your progress, refresh the website, and insert the correct values.

-2. Only one of the fields is set:
+2. Only one of the settings is set:

 ```
    	  "IsNewOrderEnabled": true